Perspectives of a Security Maverick written by Kenneth F. Belva

 Previously he managed an Information Technology Risk Management Program for a state-sponsered foreign bank whose assets are Billions of dollars where he reports directly to the Senior Vice President and Deputy General Manager (CFO).

 In 2009, he was published in the Information Security Management Handbook, Sixth Edition, edited by Hal Tipton and Micki Krause.
 He also co-authored one of the central chapters in Enterprise Information Security and Privacy, edited by Warren Axelrod, Jennifer L. Bayuk and Daniel Schutzer.

-In addition to his daily corporate responsibilities, he is currently the Vice President of the New York Metro Chapter of the Information Systems Security Association (ISSA).
+He was previously on the board of the Board of the New York Metro Chapter of the Information Systems Security Association (ISSA) where he served in various capacities over the past 9 years.
+In 2009 he was Vice President.
 In 2008, he served as an Advisor to the Board.
 During 2006-2007 he was the Chair of the Public Relations Committee as an active Board Member.
 In this role Mr. Belva was in charge of communication between the Chapter and other information security related professional organizations.

 He has spoken and moderated at the United Nations as well as presented on AT&T’s Internet Security News Network (ISNN) on discovering unknown web application vulnerabilities as well as being interviewed on security enablement.

 He recently co-authored a paper entitled “Creating Business Through Virtual Trust: How to Gain and Sustain a Competitive Advantage Using Information Security” with Sam Dekay of The Bank of New York.
 In 2005 he authored the contrarian paper: “How It’s Difficult to Ruin A Good Name: An Analysis of Reputation Risk” which was a leading paper on the impact of security breaches on stock prices.